HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 ```

 ### -Source
-The Source of the data or logs to use for the operation.
+The source of the logs: Local Event logs (LocalEventLogs) or Microsoft Defender for Endpoint Advanced Hunting results (MDEAdvancedHunting).
+Supports validate set.

 ```yaml
 Type: String